 Capitalism is under fire.
-Pundits regularly take potshots at capitalism, decrying its evil nature and harmful outcomes.
-Indeed much of this criticism is warranted, as evidenced by many of the people who practice it wrongly.
+Pundits take potshots at capitalism.
+They decry its evil nature and harmful outcomes.
+Indeed much of this criticism is warranted.
+Just look at the many people who practice it wrong.
 I call this, greedy capitalism.

 Yet there is a risk when entrepreneurial capitalists become too successful, when profits far exceed needs.
 Then they place themselves at risk of becoming a greedy capitalist, but there is a third option, a higher calling.

-Philanthropic capitalism is enterprise for the benefit of society.
+Enterprise for the benefit of society.
+This is where philanthropic capitalism come in.
 Its vision is to first provide for oneself and then to care for others: donating money to worthy causes, financially supporting others so they can help those in need, using business as a means to benefit humanity.

 Capitalism is good.
 Greed is bad.
 Join me in decrying greedy capitalism, while upholding the virtue of entrepreneurial capitalism and philanthropic capitalism.
 May we use money wisely to care for ourselves and benefit others.